ipums/ipums.github.io/_posts/2020/2020-10-28-upgrading-shared-conda-installation.markdown

 It's clear from this description, especially the "environments on your local computer" part, that the main focus of this technology is for local development.
 In our case, we both want conda to be a server-based solution and *serve as a shared installation in which named environments can be used by multiple users on-demand*.
 Everyone working on our production servers uses these shared conda environments when running Python scripts to do data work.
-We have a custom conda channel where we serve builds of our own internal Python libraries, and we also use a number of these named environments as custom kernels for our shared JupyterHub/Lab installation (more on this to come in a separate blog post!).
+We have a custom conda channel where we serve builds of our own internal Python libraries.
+We also use a number of these named environments as custom kernels for our shared JupyterHub/Lab installation (more on this to come in a future blog post!).
 This setup has been a viable and beneficial solution for years at ISRDI, but it has its challenges, most notably *upgrading conda itself*.

 Updating to new conda versions has been nearly impossible in the past because `conda update conda` has broken lots of things every time we've done version updates.